cottand/multi-paxos/README.md

 This is an Elixir implementation of a variant of the Paxos algorithm, as described in the paper [Paxos Made Moderately Complex](https://dl.acm.org/doi/10.1145/2673577) _(Robbert van Renesse and Deniz Altınbüken)_.
 Paxos is a [consensus algorithm](https://en.wikipedia.org/wiki/Consensus_(computer_science)), a fundamental problem in distributed computing.

 We model several servers, each of which maintains a replica of a ledger.
-The all Service a number of clients, who broadcast transactions.
+They all Service a number of clients, who broadcast transactions.
 Our ledger replicas must guarantee:
 - **Consistency**: transactions are appended in the same order to all ledgers
 - **Liveness**: all transactions will eventually be appended
 - **Safety**: only transactions broadcast by clients will be appended